lotanna8900/lotanna8900/README.md

 # 👋 Hey, I'm Lotanna

 I'm a **full-stack developer** and **interactive fiction game creator** passionate about building immersive, human-centered web experiences.
-I love merging **storytelling and technology** — crafting both the worlds people explore and the platforms they live on.
+I love merging **storytelling and technology,** crafting both the worlds people explore and the platforms they live on.

 ---